 Federal Acquisition Regulation (FAR)

-The July 2019 CCH Federal Acquisition Regulation reproduces the FAR and all amendments to the Federal Acquisition Regulation issued prior to July 1, 2019, along with an easy-to-use topical index.
+The July 2020 CCH Federal Acquisition Regulation reproduces the FAR and all amendments issued prior to July 1, 2020, along with an easy-to-use topical index.
 This is an essential resource for FAR requirements and FAR compliance.
-Citations for the rules amending each section of the regulation, including all contract clauses and provisions, are provided for every change issued since the initial text of the FAR was published in the Federal Register on September 19, 1983.
+Citations to the rules amending each section including all contract clauses and provisions, are provided for all changes issued since the initial text of the FAR was published in the Federal Register on September 19, 1983.

 If your business is directly subject to federal government contracting laws, this is the gold-standard reference for FAR guidelines and government contracting regulations.
 It is also an ideal resource for Federal Acquisition Regulation training.
-The July 2019 CCH Federal Acquisition Regulation contains all of the Federal Acquisition Circular, Final Rule, Interim Rule and Corrections made since July 1, 2019.
+The July 2020 CCH Federal Acquisition Regulation contains all of the Federal Acquisition Circular amendments made since January 1, 2020.

 |Product Line||Wolters Kluwer Legal & Regulatory U.S.|

 Subchapter B--Competition and Acquisition Planning

 Subchapter E--General Contracting Requirements

 Frequently Asked Questions addressed in the July 2020 Edition of Federal Acquisition Regulation:

 How do I contract with the federal government?

 How do I ensure that I comply with federal government contracting regulations?